This blog may contain affiliate links. Read our disclosure policy for more info.

 In the summer, dinner at Stratosfare Restaurant is amazing.
 Not only is the food good, but with the longer days, you can head up for dinner and watch the sunset right from your table.

 One of the best ways to save money at Skyline is to book your gondola tickets and any activities you want to do together.
-They offer dinner, luge, and stargazing packages!
+The combo gondola and buffet and the gondola and luge are the most popular packages!

 3. Jet boating